TinyCircuits/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 ---

-Now let's make the challenge of this game be avoiding all the shapes!
+Now let's make the challenge of this game to be avoiding all the shapes!

-Before we draw the bird, we can check if the center pixel of the "**bird**" is already drawn, and if it is, we can GAME OVER!
+Before we draw the bird, we can check if the center pixel of the "**bird**" is already drawn, or filled by another sprite, and if it is, we can GAME OVER!

-* In your game loop, just before the bird is drawn by "**do bird**", check if the pixel at the center of the bird is already draw and, if it is, display "GAME OVER!", wait "3" seconds, and the reset:
+* In your game loop, just before the bird is drawn by "**do bird**", check if the pixel at the center of the bird is already drawn and, if it is, display "GAME OVER!", wait "3" seconds, and then reset:
 <center>
 ![Editor blockly geo blits stage14 part3 blocks](../images/editor-blockly-geo-blits-stg14p3-blocks.png)
 <img src="../../images/editor-blockly-geo-blits-stg14p3-gif.gif" alt="[Thumby blockly geo blits stage14 part3 gif]" style="width:50%;border:1px solid black">
 </center>

+What a fun game!

 ---

 ## All Combined

-Here are all the blocks for all of these things combined together:
+Here are the blocks for all of the different game components and sprites - there are lots of blocks, so it's great that they were organized using functions:

 ![Editor blockly geo blits gameLoop blocks](../images/editor-blockly-geo-blits-all-gameLoop-blocks.png)
 ![Editor blockly geo blits line blocks](../images/editor-blockly-geo-blits-all-line-blocks.png)